PSV EINDHOVEN

 Pre-season preparation

-The preparation for the new season starts on 1 July.
-The following friendly matches will be played:
+The preparation for the new season started on 30 June.
+The following friendly matches were played:

 : PSV - FC Eindhoven (3 - 2)